xy2/cozystack-website/content/en/docs/operations/virtualization/gpu.md

 weight: 40
 ---

-This section runs through the deployment scenario of running VMs with GPU Passthrough.
+This section demonstrates how to deploy virtual machines (VMs) with GPU passthrough using Cozystack.
-We will first deploy the GPU Operator to provision our worker node for GPU Passthrough.
-Then we will deploy a KubeVirt VM that requests a GPU.
+First, we’ll deploy the GPU Operator to configure the worker node for GPU passthrough Then we will deploy a [KubeVirt](https://kubevirt.io/) VM that requests a GPU.

 By default, to provision a GPU Passthrough, the GPU Operator will deploy the following components:

 - **VFIO Manager** to bind `vfio-pci` driver to all GPUs on the node.
 - **Sandbox Device Plugin** to discover and advertise the passthrough GPUs to kubelet.
 - **Sandbox Validator** to validate the other operands.

+## Prerequisites

+- A Cozystack cluster with at least one GPU-enabled node.
+- kubectl installed and cluster access credentials configured.

 ## 1. Install the GPU Operator